SkypLabs/bsfl/README.md

 ## Getting started

-In order to use BSFL functions, you have to include the library in your Bash scripts :
+In order to use BSFL functions, you have to include the library in your Bash scripts.
+You can do it with an absolute path :

+	source <absolute path to BSFL>

+For example :

+	source /opt/bsfl/bsfl.sh

+Or with a relative path :

+	declare -r DIR=$(cd "$(dirname "$0")" && pwd)
-	source <path to BSFL>
+	source $DIR/<relative path to BSFL>

+For example :

+	declare -r DIR=$(cd "$(dirname "$0")" && pwd)
+	source $DIR/../lib/bsfl.sh

+## Dependencies

+This library is implemented for bash version 4.
+Prior versions of bash will fail at interpreting that code.

+In addition, BSFL depends of some external programs.
+Here is the list of these programs :

+* tr
+* logger
+* date
+* tput
+* grep
+* printf
+* sed

+However, we try to get as much as possible a standalone library.
+Hence, some of these external dependencies will be removed in the future.

 ## What's next ?

-The best way to learn how does BSFL work is to look at the examples available in the "examples" folder.
+The best way to learn how does BSFL work is to look at the examples available in the [examples][2] folder.

 ## Build documentation